pschchowah/phishing_campaign/README.md

 1. Run this command on local for testing : *streamlit run app/app.py*

-2. login with the secrets.toml username and password you just defined
+2. Log in with the secrets.toml username and password you just defined

 3. Campaign Launch :

     - Campaign Name is mandatory
-    - use dataset template provided in 'data' folder for upload
+    - Use the dataset template provided in the 'data' folder for upload

 4. Navigate through pages for Overview :

     - Data Overview
     - Campaign Metrics

-## **Timeline**
+## **Project Timeline**

 20 Jan 2025 - project phase initiated at BeCode Brussels AI & Data Science Bootcamp